notional-labs/dig/readme.md

 ## Status
-Mainnet is ready, We'll launch once dtails are finalized.
+Mainnet is ready, We'll launch once details are finalized.